kasper-piskorski/docs/pages/documentation/5-migration/OWL-migration.md

 ---

 ## Introduction
 This tutorial shows you how to migrate OWL into a MindmapsDB graph.
-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+If you have not yet set up the MindmapsDB environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for OWL
 The migration shell script can be found in the `bin` directory after the MindmapsDB distribution file has been unzipped.
 Usage is specific to the type of migration being performed.
 For OWL: